gavv/httpexpect/README.md

 ##### Tuning

-* Tests can communicate with server via HTTP client or invoke HTTP handler (Go function) directly.
+* Tests can communicate with server via real HTTP client or invoke `net/http` or [`fasthttp`](https://github.com/valyala/fasthttp/) handler directly.
-* Custom request factory can be provided, e.g. from the Google App Engine testing.
-* Integration with [`fasthttp`](https://github.com/valyala/fasthttp/) HTTP handler is available too.
-* Custom HTTP client, logger, and failure reporter may be provided by user.
+* Custom HTTP client, logger, printer, and failure reporter may be provided by user.
+* Custom HTTP request factory may be provided, e.g. from the Google App Engine testing.

 ## Status